Olly Smith

-Olly Smith (born 18 September 1974) is a British TV presenter, wine expert, columnist and author.
+Olly Smith (born 18 September 1974) is a British wine expert and television presenter.

 Education and career

-Having discovered a love for singing, at eight years of age, he became a chorister at King's College, Cambridge, which saw him travel far and wide to sing, including in Japan, East Berlin and Finland, and earned him a music scholarship at Charterhouse School, where he met his future wife and chief of staff Sophie Smith.
+Having discovered a love for singing at eight years of age, he became a chorister at King's College, Cambridge, which saw him travel to sing in Japan, East Berlin and Finland.
+He earned a music scholarship to Charterhouse School, where he met his future wife Sophie Smith.
 He gained a master's degree in English Literature at the University of Edinburgh.

-Growing up, Smith worked in a wine shop as a cellar boy.
+Smith worked in a wine shop as a cellar boy.
 He worked as a film and TV writer until he took part in Hardys-backed TV competition Wine Idol in 2005, and won.
 Part of his prize was an audition to appear on Great Food Live.
-Realising that there were opportunities for him to make a career in wine on television, Smith made his segue from screenwriting, studying wine in his spare time.
-He eventually made it onto a Sky One series, Taste, which opened up the many TV opportunities, including the Richard and Judy Wine Club, Saturday Kitchen, The Wheel, Mastermind, Tipping Point and more.
+Realising that there were opportunities for him to make a career in wine on television, Smith studied wine in his spare time.
+He eventually made it onto a Sky One series, Taste, and appeared on the Richard and Judy Wine Club, Saturday Kitchen, The Wheel, Mastermind and Tipping Point.